singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 This will start the Netlify CMS Server.

-***Keep the Terminal Window/Command Prompt open to keep the server running!***
+***Keep the Terminal Window open to keep the server running!***

 #### 6. Build and Watch
-Since we need the Netlify CMS Server to keep running, we need to open a second terminal window/command prompt for the following.
+Since we need the Netlify CMS Server to keep running, we need to open a second terminal window for the following.

-From the root of your site (cd my-local-site), run the following command to build your site using bundle:
+From the new terminal window, from the root of your site (cd my-local-site), run the following command to build your site using bundle:

 ```
 bundle exec jekyll server --watch